JamieS87/nc-backend-project/README.md

 This project provides a Reddit-like news API with articles, topics, comments and votes.

+Some of the features this API implements:

+- Posting articles
+- Deleting articles
+- Voting on articles
+- Commenting on articles
+- Voting on comments
+- Deleting comments
+- Retreiving topics
+- Deleting topics
+- Listing users
+- Retrieving a specific user

+A complete list of the endpoints with HTTP methods, example responses, example request bodies and supported queries can be found in [endpoints.json](./endpoints.json)

 [Click to explore a live version](https://nc-news-bdi7.onrender.com/api)

+## Requirements

+This API was developed using `Postgres v14.9`. and `node v20.5.0`.

+Older versions may work, but no guarantees are provided.

 ## Installation